Ambler's Clean Streams, Clean Water Program

 About the Program

-Do you want to replace an empty front yard with a garden?
+Do you have a drainage problem when it rains?
+Have you considered flower gardens in your yard, but are cautious about knowing what to do?
 Do you have an impervious patio that contributes to polluted runoff?
 Do you want to recycle rain water to use on your parched potted plants?
-Do you have a drainage problem when it rains?
-Clean Streams, Clean Water can help you to be the difference in clean water while beautifying your property.
+Clean Streams, Clean Water can help reduce flooding and water pollution by helping to landscape your property to more effectively manage stormwater.

 By keeping rain where if falls and allowing for filtration the Ambler Borough community can contribute to Clean Streams in the Wissahcikon Watershed.
-By decreasing the water entering storm sewers, we can contribute to .
-Through Clean Streams, Clean Water, Ambler Borough residents can be a solution to the pollution in our waterways, while beautifying their property and helping to protect the Wissahickon Watershed.
+Through Clean Streams, Clean Water, Ambler Borough residents can be a solution to the pollution in our waterways, while beautifying property and moving towards a healthier Wissahickon Watershed.
 We can keep rain where it falls, allow for filtration and improve the waters we send downstream to our neighbors in Philadelphia.
 Every resident in our community can play a role in assuring the Rose Valley, Tannery Run, and Stuart Farm creeks are as clean as they can be before entering the Wissahickon.
 Let us help you to become a steward of our waters in the Delaware River Basin.

 About Stormwater Management